 July 14, 2015

 Eagle Newspaper article about Griffin and Griffin's Guardians.
-It also covers the upcoming Gold Tie Gala.
+It also covered the 1st Annual Gold Tie Gala.

 Griffin Engle could often be found throwing his hands up in the air, looking at the sky, calling out, “It’s a great day to be alive!”